 In the above example, you can see a consistent design style which makes the icons original and memorable.

 This means adding a specific detail to all the icons so that they can be seen as a consistent set.

 All the icons above contain a discontinued line detail that makes them be consistent with each other.
 If only some of them had that line detail and others didn't, then the set would be inconsistent.

 Here are some good examples of consistent icon sets:

-Check out all our Criteria for approving icons.
+Check out all our Criteria for approving icons and illustrations.